 5:00 – 5:30pm- Exercise.
 This almost always involves walking or doing a YouTube workout video during the winter because it is so cold.
 Sometimes I don’t want to do it, or the day exhausts me but I still try.
 This does not mean that there are days when I just sit on my bed during this hour telling myself that I deserve to watch TV for the week.

 5:30 – 6:30pm- This is my downtime.
 I make and eat dinner around this time and maybe watch TV.
 Sometimes, especially if I have to go out I try to get some studying done but this is a Friday schedule so I am a bit more relaxed with my studies so early in the day.
 At 6:30 I will usually shower, or maybe do it later in the night depending on my mood.

 7:00 – 9:00pm

 Going Out: If my friends manage to drag me out we like to go around 7pm.
 By this time everyone has changed and is in a much better mood.
 It is also the end of the week so we we are less stressed and can actually stay out late.
 I make it a point to leave at 9pm on most gatherings because I do not live on campus, so I always try to get home by 9:30 and still get a little studying done before 11pm.

-Home: If I am home on a Friday this is when I actually do my assignments or study if an exam is nearby.
-I usually work on assignments until 10:30 around there, then try to work on my blog concepts and ideas until 11.
+Home: If I am home on a Friday this is when I actually do my assignments or study if an exam is soon.
+I usually work on assignments until around 10:30, then try to work on my blog concepts and ideas until 11.
 The actual time allocated to these tasks change depending on how much I have to do.

 11:00 – 1:00am- On Fridays I like to do nothing.
 So before bed at around 1am, I leave my schedule open to either sleep a bit earlier if I went out and am exhausted, watch TV or just go on my phone and talk to my friends back home.